NathanRSmith/process-babysitter/README.md

 }
 ```

 It should be noted that child processes will inherit the environment variables set when the babysitter is started.
-Setting variables per process is not yet supported but planned in the near future.
+If env vars are specified for the process, they will override the babysitter's env vars for that process.

 Use the standard [node-config variables](https://github.com/lorenwest/node-config/wiki/Environment-Variables) (`NODE_ENV`, `NODE_APP_INSTANCE`, etc) to change which config files are loaded.
 The babysitter will pass on any `process.env` variables except the following so as to not interfere with child processes.